Early Spring!

 and monstrous aloe (30 degrees) onto the shaded porch to begin

 their gradual reacclimation.
-I can recall them if real cold
+We can recall them if real cold

 threatens.
 Meanwhile we have room for dinner guests.
 Or to acquire